askahana/Bankomat/README.md

 ![CheckIndexAndName](https://github.com/askahana/Bankomat/assets/144675449/50f0c668-0acb-48cc-a517-702c7cd558e5)

-Where and how to store users’ information was the part which I needed to think about most.
+How and where to store users’ information was the part which I needed to think about most.
 If I should use Array or ListArray, if I should store information in Main()-method or in each method/function, and I made several tries.

 The first idea was to make a class for the log-in System.
 ![account](https://github.com/askahana/Bankomat/assets/144675449/e44f29a8-1fd1-4ec5-9a46-0f0522e7200e)